PRO-GUNE/JPEGCompression/README.md

 1. Clone the project
    `git clone <repository url>`
 2. Open the cloned project folder in the terminal.
-Move to the `src` directory and create a virtual environment and install the required dependencies
+Create a virtual environment and install the required dependencies `python -m venv . pip install -r requirements.txt`
-   `cd ./src
-    python -m venv .
-    pip install -r requirements.txt`
 3. Run the main python file
    `python functions.py`